litestar-org/advanced-alchemy/README.md

 ### Web Frameworks

 Advanced Alchemy works with nearly all Python web frameworks.
-Several native integrations, and additional PRs to support others are welcomed.
+Several helpers for popular libraries are included, and additional PRs to support others are welcomed.

 #### Litestar